-Our board of directors adopted, and our stockholders will approve, a 2020 Employee Stock Purchase Plan, or the ESPP.
-Our ESPP will be effective one business day immediately before the effective date of the registration statement of which this prospectus forms a part.
+Our board of directors adopted, and our stockholders approved, a 2020 Employee Stock Purchase Plan, or the ESPP.
+Our ESPP became effective one business day immediately before the effective date of the registration statement of which this prospectus forms a part.